NibiruChain/cosmopilot/docs/02-usage/01-deploy-node.md

 - **RPC**: will be available at [localhost:26657](http://localhost:26657).
 - **LCD**: will be available at [localhost:1317](http://localhost:1317).
 - **gRPC**: will be available at `localhost:9090`.

-You can test the `gRPC` endpoint using grpcurl:

 ```bash
 $ grpcurl --plaintext localhost:9090 list